Oasys-Zone/Oasys.SDK/README.md

 - **GameEvents.OnGameLoadComplete**: this event is raised when the loading of the game finishes, where a user is inside the lobby.
 If the game has already started, then it is raised immediately after the core has initialized.
 - **GameEvents.OnGameMatchComplete**: this event is raised when a game match finishes.
 - **CoreEvents.OnCoreMainTick**: this event is raised multiple times per second.
 To be specific, it is raised every 10ms.
 This event is useful for custom caching and calculations executing every each of tick.
-- **CoreEvents.OnCoreMainInput**: this event is raised whenever the main input(space key for default) is registered.
+- **CoreEvents.OnCoreMainInputAsync**: this event is raised whenever the main input(space key for default) is registered.
 - **CoreEvents.OnCoreRender**: this event is raised whenever the rendering occurs.
 If you want to draw, this is the event you want to subscribe to.

 ```csharp